airbnb/streamalert/terraform/modules/tf_lambda/README.md

 * IAM execution role with basic permissions
 * Lambda function
 * Versions and an alias
-* CloudWatch event cron support (to invoke at regular intervals)
+* CloudWatch event schedule support (to invoke at regular intervals)
 * CloudWatch log group
 * CloudWatch metric alarms related to Lambda